Which courses can I take?

 - Attend a Registration Information Session if you would like assistance choosing classes.

 - Complete and submit the applicable online Course Selection Form:

 Please attend one of our Registration Information Sessions.

 Register: To register for a Registration Information Session, click here.

 All sessions begin at 1:30 pm online and are approximately 2 hours in length.

-Can’t make it to a session?
-See the slides here.
+- Can’t make it?
+Check out the slides here.

 **Please be aware that there are specific laptop requirements for your COMP 1005 and COMP 1006 courses.
 For more information please click here.